alexs2112/TerminalHero/README.md

 ### Rough To-Do List (Unordered)
 **Area**
 - Encounters should have descriptive text that is displayed in the area screen in red
-- NPCs should be shown in cyan
-- Dynamic area descriptions based on the player log
 - Each world area should have a priority or something, sort the areas in the world screen by priority rather than location

 **Quest**